Tomshiii/ahk_wiki/Latest/Classes/UIA.md

 > *I haven't figured out a way to get my scripts to specifically search for the required UIA controls and automatically fill out variables (searching for & storing them each reload within the `Prem {` class would be ideal over the current mess of a method) as adobe has obfuscated everything quite a lot.
 If anyone knows how to programatically search for everything, please either let me know or submit a pull request!*

 ### <u>`class Premiere_UIA {`</u>
-This script contains a miriad of Maps that have been written to contain all variables the user may need to adjust to get their scripts working, but taking a quick look at those Maps doesn't make it incredibly apparent as to what is going on, nor how to retrieve the information required.
+This script (located `..\lib\Classes\Editors\Premiere_UIA.ahk`) contains a miriad of Maps that have been written to contain all variables the user may need to adjust to get their scripts working, but taking a quick look at those Maps doesn't make it incredibly apparent as to what is going on, nor how to retrieve the information required.
 Within the class you will see Map declorations like so;
 ```c#
 class premUIA_Values {